Coat of arms of Saskatoon: History

 The 1913 version was divided into three segments.
-The basic symbolism of each section was retained, and incorporated into Atkinson's 1949 design; the stack of books and inkwell became a single book; the mill became a cog and ear of wheat; and the railyard in the base became the saltire and cross.
+The basic symbolism of each section was retained, and incorporated into Atkinson's 1949 design; the stack of books and inkwell became a single book; the mill became a cog and ear of wheat; and the railyard in the base became the voided saltire and cross.

 The book on the new 1949 arms represents learning and the University of Saskatchewan, the cog evokes industry, the wheat ear symbolizes agriculture in the area and the unusual charge in the base represents Saskatoon's being a major railway hub.

-Neither the coat of arms nor the flag have never been registered with the Canadian Heraldic Authority.
-The decision of doing so was made in 1988, however the reason for the decision was never recorded.
+In 1988, city council declined to have the arms registered with the Canadian Heraldic Authority, however the reason for doing so was never recorded.

+In 2024, city council was given a one-time offer to waive the $5,000 registration fee if council was willing to have the arms registered immediately.
+Council agree to do so and on the June 20, 2025, the arms were officially registered with the Authority, 76 years after first being devised by Atkinson.